TWUOnline/multi-access/pages/05.teach/04.instructor-guide/default.md

 - [Tips for Success](https://www.twu.ca/academics/academic-support/online-learning-resources/online-learning-environment/tips-success)
 - [Learning Online: Student Tips for Success](https://vimeo.com/493206161)
 - [Data & Privacy](https://www.twu.ca/academics/academic-support/online-learning-resources/online-learning-environment/data-privacy)
-!!!
-Please note that in this Data & Privacy section we caution students about Turnitin.
+!!
+Please note that in this Data & Privacy section, we caution students about Turnitin.
 If you use this company, please see this page and reconsider it's usefulness in detecting plagiarism in your course.

 [/ui-accordion-item]
 [/ui-accordion]